Honda Civic Type R: Interior and safety features

-The interior of the Type R is based on the base model Civic and has a low driving position with the gear shift lever positioned high in order to allow for easy gear changes.
-The interior has red and black color as standard with sports seats along with faux carbon fiber trim.
+The interior of the Type R is based on the base model Civic and features a low driving position, with the gear shift lever positioned high to allow for easy gear changes.
+The interior comes standard in red and black, with sports seats and faux carbon fiber trim.
 The driver's seat and the steering wheel are adjustable.
-A reversing camera is standard for easier rear visibility while reversing while parking sensors are standard in the GT Trim.
-The interior although lauded for its comfort and user-friendliness is criticised for its infotainment system which has been described as slow and difficult to operate.
-The fit and finish are considered to be comparable with its competitors.
-Safety features include automatic emergency braking, traffic sign recognition, lane departure warning and automatic high beam assistance carried over from the base Civic, but implemented after 2020 model years.
-The GT trim adds blindspot monitoring and cross-traffic alert, parking sensors at the front and rear, dual-zone climate control, power-folding door mirrors and infotainment upgrades that include wireless phone charging and in-built sat-navigation along with a more powerful 11-speaker stereo.
-The Type R earned a Euro NCAP 5 star crash test rating.
+A reversing camera is standard for easier rear visibility when reversing, and parking sensors are standard on the GT Trim.
+The interior, although lauded for its comfort and user-friendliness, is criticised for its infotainment system, which has been described as slow and difficult to operate.
+The fit and finish are considered comparable to those of its competitors.
+Safety features include automatic emergency braking, traffic sign recognition, lane departure warning, and automatic high-beam assistance, carried over from the base Civic but implemented after 2020 model years.
+The GT trim adds blind-spot monitoring and cross-traffic alert, parking sensors at the front and rear, dual-zone climate control, power-folding door mirrors, and infotainment upgrades that include wireless phone charging and built-in sat-navigation, along with a more powerful 11-speaker stereo.
+The Type R earned a Euro NCAP 5-star crash test rating.